AFIT-R/afit-r.github.io/analytics/predictive/logistic_regression.md

 model1 <- glm(default ~ balance, family = "binomial", data = train)
 ```

 In the background the `glm`, uses *maximum likelihood* to fit the model.
-The basic intuition behind using maximum likelihood to fit a logistic regression model is as follows: we seek estimates for $\beta_0$ and $\beta_1$ such that the predicted probability $\hat{p}(x_i)$ of default for each individual, using Eq.
+The basic intuition behind using maximum likelihood to fit a logistic regression model is as follows: we seek estimates for $$\beta_0$$ and $$\beta_1$$ such that the predicted probability $$\hat{p}(x_i)$$ of default for each individual, using Eq.
 1, corresponds as closely as possible to the individual’s observed default status.
-In other words, we try to find $\hat\beta_0$ and $\hat\beta_1$ such that plugging these estimates into the model for *p(X)*, given in Eq.
+In other words, we try to find $$\hat\beta_0$$ and $$\hat\beta_1$$ such that plugging these estimates into the model for *p(X)*, given in Eq.
 1, yields a number close to one for all individuals who defaulted, and a number close to zero for all individuals who did not.
 This intuition can be formalized using a mathematical equation called a *likelihood function*:

 $$ \ell(\beta_0, \beta_1) = \prod_{i:y_i=1}p(x_i) \prod_{i':y_i'=0}(1-p(x_i'))  \tag{2} $$

-The estimates $\beta_0$ and $\beta_1$ are chosen to *maximize* this likelihood function.
+The estimates $$\beta_0$$ and $$\beta_1$$ are chosen to *maximize* this likelihood function.
 Maximum likelihood is a very general approach that is used to fit many of the non-linear models that we will examine in future tutorials.
 What results is a an S-shaped probability curve illustrated below (note that to plot the logistic regression fit line we need to convert our response variable to a [0,1] binary coded variable).

 ```r